Do you need a financial advisor?

 A financial planner is a qualified professional who advises on and manages the personal finances of their clients.
 A financial planner will help you to:

-• Budget
+- Budget

-• Save
+- Save

-• Invest
+- Invest

-• Buy the right insurance products
+- Buy the right insurance products.

-• Plan your retirement
+- Plan your retirement

-• Plan your estate
+- Plan your estate

-• Make the right financial decisions
+- Make the right financial decisions.

 Is it important to have a financial advisor?

 If you want the job done the right way, yes – take the time to hire a CFP to assist you.
-When your vehicle is sent in for repairs, you send it to a reputable service centre and expect the repairs to be carried out correctly and professionally.
+When your vehicle is sent in for repairs, you send it to a reputable service center and expect the repairs to be carried out correctly and professionally.
 The same can be said for managing your finances.
 You may have some idea about what types of investments to own, but a Certified Financial Planner will offer you professional expertise and insight you may not have.

 Evaluating investments and what may be right for you takes time with a level of understanding.
 If you’re a new investor, a Certified Financial Planner can help you determine the appropriate asset allocation to fit your lifestyle.
-If you currently have an investment portfolio, a Certified Financial Planner can evaluate your existing investments and determine if they are still appropriate for meeting your short, medium and long-term goals.
-Remember, a Certified Financial Planner has the time, knowledge, research tools, expertise and experience you may not have.
+If you currently have an investment portfolio, a Certified Financial Planner can evaluate your existing investments and determine if they are still appropriate for meeting your short-, medium--, and long-term goals.
+Remember, a Certified Financial Planner has the time, knowledge, research tools, expertise, and experience you may not have.

 What should you consider when selecting a financial planner?

 Choosing a Certified Financial Planner is a very personal decision.
 You are effectively partnering with someone to plan for your retirement and look after your family.
-We all have different requirements of an adviser and there is no “one adviser fits all” solution.
+We all have different requirements for an adviser and there is no “one adviser fits all” solution.

 Once you start narrowing down your selection you should consider the following important factors:

-• Independence - You want access to the right product/solution for you and not limited to a single investment option.
+- Independence - You want access to the right product/solution for you and not limited to a single investment option.

-• Qualifications - A Certified Financial planner (CFP) is the highest qualification you can achieve – you wouldn’t go to a doctor who is not qualified; your financial plan is equally as important.
+- Qualifications - A Certified Financial planner (CFP) is the highest qualification you can achieve – you wouldn’t go to a doctor who is not qualified; your financial plan is equally as important.

-• Experience and areas of expertise - Financial planning covers many different areas (retirement planning, investments, insurance, estate planning, etc.).
+- Experience and areas of expertise - Financial planning covers many different areas (retirement planning, investments, insurance, estate planning, etc.).
 Make sure your adviser has experience in managing these, and/or strategic partnerships in place for specific functions like offshore tax planning.

 What should you be paying a Certified Financial Planner?